 We obtain data from many third-party data providers, including inventory management systems, automotive website providers, customer relationship management systems, dealer management systems, governmental entities, and third-party data licensors.
-Our business relies on our ability to obtain data for the benefit of consumers and dealers using our marketplace.
-For example, our success in international markets is dependent in part upon our ability to obtain and maintain inventory data and other vehicle information for those markets.
-The large amount of inventory and vehicle information available in our marketplace is critical to the value we provide for consumers.
-The loss or interruption of such inventory data or other vehicle information could decrease the number of consumers using our marketplace.
+Our business relies on our ability to obtain data for the benefit of consumers and dealers using our marketplaces.
+For example, our success in each market is dependent in part upon our ability to obtain and maintain inventory data and other vehicle information for those markets.
+The large amount of inventory and vehicle information available in our marketplaces is critical to the value we provide for consumers.
+The loss or interruption of such inventory data or other vehicle information could decrease the number of consumers using our marketplaces.
 We could experience interruptions in our data access for a number of reasons, including difficulties in renewing our agreements with data providers, changes to the software used by data providers, efforts by industry participants to restrict access to data, increased fees we may be charged by data providers and the effects of the COVID-19 pandemic.
-Our marketplace could be negatively affected if any current provider terminates its relationship with us or our service from any provider is interrupted, whether as a result of the COVID-19 pandemic or otherwise.
-If there is a material disruption in the data provided to us, the information that we provide to consumers and dealers using our marketplace may be limited.
-In addition, the quality, accuracy, and timeliness of this information may suffer, which may lead to a less valuable and less transparent shopping experience for consumers using our marketplace and could negatively affect our business and operating results.
+Our marketplaces could be negatively affected if any current provider terminates its relationship with us or our service from any provider is interrupted.
+If there is a material disruption in the data provided to us, the information that we provide to consumers and dealers using our marketplaces may be limited.
+In addition, the quality, accuracy, and timeliness of this information may suffer, which may lead to a less valuable and less transparent shopping experience for consumers using our marketplaces and could negatively affect our business and operating results.

-The failure to build, maintain and protect our brand would harm our ability to grow our audience and to expand the use of our marketplace by consumers and dealers.
+The failure to build, maintain and protect our brands would harm our ability to attract a large consumer audience and to expand the use of our marketplaces by consumers and dealers.

-While we are focused on building our brand recognition, maintaining and enhancing our brand will depend largely on the success of our efforts to maintain the trust of consumers and dealers and to deliver value to each consumer and dealer using our marketplace.
-Our ability to protect our brand is also impacted by the success of our efforts to optimize our significant brand spend and overcome the intense competition in brand marketing across our industry, including competitors that may imitate our messaging in response to our success.
-In addition, as a result of the COVID-19 pandemic, we have reduced our brand spend and expect to continue to maintain lower brand spend for some period of time.
-If consumers were to believe that we are not focused on providing them with a better automobile shopping experience, or if we fail to overcome brand marketing competition and maintain a differentiated value proposition in consumers' minds, our reputation and the strength of our brand may be adversely affected.
+While we are focused on building our brand recognition, maintaining and enhancing our brands will depend largely on the success of our efforts to maintain the trust of consumers and dealers and to deliver value to each consumer and dealer using our marketplaces.
+Our ability to protect our brands is also impacted by the success of our efforts to optimize our significant brand spend and overcome the intense competition in brand marketing across our industry, including competitors that may imitate our messaging.
+In addition, as a result of suppressed dealer inventory and resulting reduced demand for leads by dealers since the onset of the COVID-19 pandemic, we reduced our brand spend and we may decide to continue to suppress our brand spend in the future depending on the continued impact of the COVID-19 pandemic.
+If consumers believe that we are not focused on providing them with a better automobile shopping experience, or if we fail to overcome brand marketing competition and maintain a differentiated value proposition in consumers' minds, our reputation and the strength of our brands may be adversely affected.

-Complaints or negative publicity about our business practices, our management team and employees, our marketing and advertising campaigns, our compliance with applicable laws and regulations, the integrity of the data that we provide to consumers, data privacy and security issues, and other aspects of our business, irrespective of their validity, could diminish consumers' and dealers' confidence and participation in our marketplace and could adversely affect our brand.
-There can be no assurance that we will be able to maintain or enhance our brand, and failure to do so would harm our business growth prospects and operating results.
+Complaints or negative publicity about our business practices, our management team and employees, our marketing and advertising campaigns, our compliance with applicable laws and regulations, the integrity of the data that we provide to consumers, data privacy and security issues, and other aspects of our business, irrespective of their validity, could diminish consumers' and dealers' confidence and participation in our marketplaces and could adversely affect our brands.
+There can be no assurance that we will be able to maintain or enhance our brands, and failure to do so would harm our business growth prospects and operating results.